RebRut03/Pewlett-Hackard-Analysis/README.md

  ### Employees Eligible for Mentorship Program

   ![Mentorship_Eligibility](Screenshots/Mentorship_Eligibility.PNG)
-  - There are only 1549 retirement ready employees eleibilbe to mentor.
+  - There are only 1,549 retirement ready employees eligible to mentor.
   - The majority (70%) of these employees are staff and engineers.